Welcome to the Robert Edwin Studio!

 Harmony Helper

-Robert is a consultant for this company that offers an amazing app to help singers learn melodies and harmonies quickly and accurately.
-He also counts its Founder and CEO, Andrew Goren, as a student in his studio.
+Mr. Edwin was a consultant for this company that was recently acquired by RWS Global.
+It offers an amazing app that helps singers learn melodies and harmonies quickly and accurately.
+Its Founder and CEO, Andrew Goren, was a long time student in his studio. -

 Philadelphia Ethical Society

-Robert is a member of this humanist community which is a part of the American Ethical Union.
-He serves as a songleader and directs the PES Pop-Up Chorus.
+Robert Edwin (aka Bob Steinfort) is a member of this humanist community which is part of the American Ethical Union founded by Felix Adler.
+Bob the Robert serves as a singer/songleader and directs the PES Pop-Up Chorus.

 PHOTOS